Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Experiments

 \subsection{Closed-loop Experiments in Real World}

-To further validate the feasibility and the superiority of the modular design of our proposed method, we only fine-tune the driving intention module on real-world data and directly transfer the trajectory generation module from the RobotCar dataset to a real-world vehicle with Ackermann steering on our campus, shown in Fig. \ref{vehicle-map}.
+We use a real-world vehicle with Ackermann steering for experiments in a campus environment, shown in Fig.~\ref{vehicle-map}.
 The vehicle is equipped with a Velodyne VLP-16 LiDAR, a MYNT EYE D-1000-120 camera, an Xsens MTi-300 IMU, a Qianxun D300-GNSS GPS module, and an industrial PC with Intel i7-7700 CPU which collects all sensors' data, runs our method, and sends control signals to the vehicle by CAN bus.
 We build a route map of campus and plan a global route to guide the vehicle.
-Most cases have good results shown in Fig. \ref{real-world-result}, and we test our method 3 times on the same route in a campus environment which is about $1~km$ long, and 5 human interruptions occurs, which further validates the feasibility and the superiority of our method.
-For more details, please refer to our video.
+We train our model and VTGNet\cite{cai2020vtgnet} with real-world data, and test the two models in real-world closed-loop experiment, counting the number of human interruptions.
+The result is that VTGNet has 8 human interruptions occur totally, while our method has 5 human interruptions occur totally, which proves the superiority of our method.\\ We also use another dataset YQ21\footnote{\url{https://tangli.site/projects/academic/yq21/}} for testing generalization ability of our method and VTGNet\cite{cai2020vtgnet}.
+We directly test the models on YQ21, without re-training the models.
+The experimental result also shows our method has stronger generalization ability.
+For more experimental results, please refer to Appendix~\ref{apd:generalization}.